Chronic Pelvic Pain/Pelvic Congestion Syndrome Q & A

 What is Pelvic Congestion Syndrome?

 Pelvic Congestion Syndrome (PCS) is a debilitating medical condition, affecting the lives of over 10 million American women.
 It is often caused by dilated ovarian veins.
-Those affected often suffer for years until the source of the pain is identified by a qualified physician who understands the condition and can treat it.

 What causes Pelvic Congestion Syndrome?